Mushroom identifier

 Welcome to the mushroom identification helper, a tool designed to assist you in identifying mushrooms.
-Keep in mind that our database only contains a small subset of mushrooms found in your area.
-While it might not cover every variety, the tool can still prove useful in determining the mushroom genus.
+Keep in mind that our database includes only a small subset of local mushrooms.
+While it may not cover the mushroom you are looking for, it can still help identify the mushroom genus.

-Before using this tool, we highly recommend making a spore print of the mushroom you wish to identify, as this is an essential characteristic for accurate identification.
-Read the beginner's guide to mushroom identification basics for additional information and guidance.
+Before using this tool, we highly recommend making a spore print of the mushroom you wish to identify, as the tool relies on knowing the spore print colour.
+For additional information and guidance, you can read the beginner's guide to mushroom identification basics.

 Also, consider that identifying mushrooms is non-trivial, and there's a significant chance, especially for beginners, that you might get the ID wrong.
 Never consume a mushroom based on the result obtained by using this tool.